akhaled01/IRC/README.md

 </p>

 <h2>About The Project</h2>
-Welcome to NET-MAJLES (our own version of net-cat), a versatile Server-Client chat application built using Go.
-This project aims to recreate the functionality of the famous NetCat tool, but with an enhanced Server-Client architecture.
-NET-MAJLES allows you to run in server mode, listening on a specified port for incoming connections, and accepts up to client connections on a specified port, enabling seamless communication between multiple clients.
+Welcome to NET-MAJLES, a Server-Client chat app built with Go—our take on the classic NetCat tool.
+NET-MAJLES lets you act as a server, listening on a specific port for incoming connections, and can handle connections from multiple clients.
+It's a straightforward solution for seamless communication across a network.
+Whether you're coordinating teamwork or exploring secure data exchange, NET-MAJLES simplifies the process.
+Dive into efficient Server-Client interactions with our user-friendly application.
+Happy chatting!

 ## Project Objectives